CONTENT OF THE ARTICLE

 Local tip

-Wear comfortable shoes & drink loads of water.
+Wear comfortable shoes 🙂

 12. GET CAFFEINATED AT GRANDMA’S